If your application for asylum is rejected

 - have said you do not intend to leave Sweden

-- have used a false identity or failed to help the Swedish Migration Agency to establish your identity
+- have used a false identity or failed to cooperate in proving your identity

 - have knowingly given information that is not correct or have not provided important information